Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

-\item Of the asymptotics properties in \textnormal{(ASY)}, the generic one,~\eqref{eqn::USTASY1}, is easy to verify (Lemma~\ref{lem: neighbor asy}), whereas the logarithmic one,~\eqref{eqn::USTASY2}, needs more detailed analysis.
-From the case of $N=2$ ~\cite[Equation~(3.9)]{HanLiuWuUST}, which only involves a hypergeometric function, we know what to expect (Corollary~\ref{cor::ASY}).
-The general asymptotics properties~(\ref{eqn::USTASY1},~\ref{eqn::USTASY2}) are motivated by fusion rules in log-CFT, that in particular involve the logarithmic correction in one of the fusion channels.
+\item Of the asymptotics properties in \textnormal{(ASY)}, the generic one,~\eqref{eqn::USTASY1}, is very easy to verify (Lemma~\ref{lem: Asymptotics1 A}), whereas the logarithmic one,~\eqref{eqn::USTASY2}, needs more detailed analysis (Lemma~\ref{lem: Asymptotics2 A}).
+These asymptotics properties are motivated by fusion rules in log-CFT, that in particular involve the logarithmic correction in one of the fusion channels.
 See Section~\ref{subsec: CFT_intro} for discussion and literature.